HPC-TUE/supercomputing.tue.nl/docs/documentation/steps/software/index.md

 | `module switch MOD/Y` | Switch to version Y of MOD (and deps) | `ml sw MOD/Y` |
 | `module purge`        | unload all modules                    | `ml purge` |

 !!! note "Modules are case insensitive"
     The command `module avail` finds and lists modules case insensitive but `module load` is **case sensitive**.

 If you recurrently need lots of modules, this loading can be automated with a (ba)sh-file, so that you just have to execute the file once and it loads all modules, you need.
 Be aware the loading modules by default (via a (ba)sh-file) can result in conflics when loading modules from the command-line or in a Job-script.

-More deatailed infromation about what modules are available in the TU/e Umbrella HPC Cluster can be found here:
+More detailed information about what modules are available in the TU/e Umbrella HPC Cluster can be found here:

 [Commercial software modules](../../software/commercial.md)